 How to handle accommodation requests for religious observances, pregnancy, parenting or other life events.

-Access to current and historical reports including the academic integrity annual reports, alcohol, and cannabis education programs.
+Access to current and historical reports including the academic integrity annual reports and information on alcohol and cannabis education programs.

 Supporting and talking with students